 Bixby & Company Chocolates

 Since 2014, Rockland has been home to Bixby & Co., which produces handmade candy bars with organic fruits and nuts.
 Their candy bars are all natural or organic and free of GMOs.
 Products use only Rain Forest Alliance Certified chocolate.
 Yummy!
 Their products are available at Hannaford Grocery stores, LL Bean, and many other locations.
 They offer tastings and tours daily in their Rockland location.
 Open Year Round.

 252 Main Street, Rockland

-Hand-crafted, small batch coffees predominately from sustaionable and organic farms have been roasted in Rockland since 1999.
+Hand-crafted, small batch coffees, predominately from sustainable and organic farms, have been roasted in Rockland since 1999.
 They roast Monday through Friday and invite people to watch the process or just enjoy a cup of coffee.
 Open Year Round.

 Good Tern Natural Foods Co-op & Café

 The Good Tern grocery store specializes in high-quality organic foods and health products that support local farmers and food producers.
 Open daily year round.

 Fresh off the Farm is a full service grocery store that specializes in natural, local and organic products including bakery, pet food, and cleaning products with a huge homeopathic health section.
 Open daily year round.

 Charming country upscale grocery store with custom-cut meat, wine, local micro-brews, cheese and baked goods.
 Open daily year round.